dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 **Approval and Request Changes Workflow**

-All pull requests require approval from a [Code Owner](https://github.com/dabbu-server/blob/main/.github/CODE_OWNERS) of the area you modified in order to land.
+All pull requests require approval from an organization member in order to land.
 Whenever a maintainer reviews a pull request they may request changes.
 These may be small, such as fixing a typo, or may involve substantive changes.
 Such requests are intended to be helpful, but at times may come across as abrupt or unhelpful, especially if they do not include concrete suggestions on _how_ to change them.

 Try not to be discouraged.
 Try asking the maintainer for advice on how to implement it.
 If you feel that a review is unfair, say so or seek the input of another project contributor.
 Often such comments are the result of a reviewer having taken insufficient time to review and are not ill-intended.
 Such difficulties can often be resolved with a bit of patience.
 That said, reviewers should be expected to provide helpful feedback.